van-clj/zetta-parser/README.md

 high order macros to go through the input and return the types you want.

-The `<$>` macro will receive a normal function as it's first parameter, later one, the rest of the parameters are going to be a parsers.
+The `<$>` macro will receive a normal function as it's first parameter, the rest of the parameters are going to be a parsers, at the end the result of each parser is going to be an input parameter for the function that was specified in the first parameter of the macro.

 The `*>` macro will receive multiple parsers, is going to execute each of them, and is going to return the value of the last parser to the right, there